Fertility and Well-Being

 At a Glance

 The Intersection of Health and Fertility

 To address these questions, we use data from a wide range of countries in North America and Western Europe as well as low- and middle-income countries.
 Our data sources include Nordic population registers, survey datasets such as the UK cohort studies, and the Demographic Health Surveys, covering over 75 countries in the Global South.
 Most of the research in this area applies individual-level longitudinal analyses, often taking advantage of kinship linkages in the data in order to take account of the context in which an individual is living.
-The high quality research in this area uses careful research designs, and advanced statistical techniques that aim to limit confounding, to better understand the mediating pathways for the associations that we identify.
-In several of our studies, we also aim to link the micro-level estimates to macro-level change, for example examining how public health improvements and general social and economic development moderate the associations between fertility behaviors and health, and health and fertility
+The research in this area is of high quality and uses careful research designs, and advanced statistical techniques that aim to limit confounding, to help us better understand the mediating pathways for the associations that we identify.
+In several of our studies, we also aim to link the micro-level estimates to macro-level change, for example examining how public health improvements and general social and economic development moderate the associations between fertility behaviors and health, and health and fertility.

 Fertility Development, Health Care, Public Health, Medicine, and Epidemiology